Why Move Photos from Google Drive to Google Photos?

-2. Next, add Google Drive and Google Photos to MultCloud platform.
-In its main interface, click on the “Add Cloud” tab on the left and select the cloud you want to add.
+2. Next, add Google Drive and Google Photos to the MultCloud platform.
+Click on the "Add Cloud" tab on the left and select the cloud you want to add.
 Then, follow the easy guide to finish the task.

 - To find Google Photos in the My Cloud Drives list, please roll the screen down.

 - MultCloud only adds one cloud at a time.
 To add another cloud, please repeat the above process.

 - MultCloud has no limit to the number of clouds to add.
 If you have several clouds that MultCloud supports, you are allowed to add them all to MultCloud.

-3. After adding both Google Photos and Google Drive, create one "Cloud Sync" task to move photos between Drive to Google Photos.
+3. After adding both Google Photos and Google Drive, hit "Cloud Sync" to move photos between Drive to Google Photos.
 Specify the photos in Google Drive to move as the source and select the destination location under Google Photos as the target.

-5. Finally, click “Sync Now” to move photos from Drive to Google Photos.
+4. Finally, click "Sync Now" to move photos from Google Drive to Google Photos.